pombredanne/Do_SPDX/README.md

 System Design
 -------------

-To follow Unix standards, all output will be assumed to go to stdout unless output is clarified in the config file
+To follow Unix standards, all output will be assumed to go to stdout unless output is clarified in the configuration file they provide.

 Installation
 ------------